mia-platform/documentation/docs/fast_data/connectors/overview.md

 - [Oracle Golden Gate for Big Data](https://www.oracle.com/integration/goldengate/)
 - [Debezium](https://debezium.io/)

-Change Data Capture systems described above publish change events in one of the [formats that are supported by Fast Data](/fast_data/inputs_and_outputs.md#data-change-message).
+Change Data Capture systems described above publish change events in one of the [formats supported by Fast Data](/fast_data/inputs_and_outputs.md#data-change-message).
 When another CDC system is employed, it's important to either verify that such component can produce compatible messages or provide a [_custom message adapter_](/fast_data/configuration/realtime_updater/common.md#custom) to the Fast Data Real-Time Updater component.
 In this way Fast Data can easily process change events employing user-defined formats.

 ### Managed Debezium CDC